Jolene115/studyspark/README.md

 - No external datasets are used or stored.
 - All content is generated dynamically via **Google Gemini AI** using controlled prompt templates.
 - The AI is prompted with user-defined topics to create tailored educational content and quizzes.

 ---

+## 🤝 Acknowledgments

+- Built for AITHON 2025
+- AI powered by Google's Gemini API

+---